 Nittany Lion anchored Penn State's winning DMR, finished third in the mile

-Ryan Foster, a multiple-time All-American and Big Ten Champion, was named assistant coach of the Penn State Nittany Lions in the fall of 2014.
-Foster was most recently the Penn State Track & Field Director of Operations for one year before taking over as an assistant coach for the Nittany Lions.
+Ryan Foster, a multiple-time All-American and Big Ten champion, was named assistant coach of the Penn State Nittany Lions in the fall of 2014.
+Foster was most recently the Penn State track & field director of operations for one year before taking over as an assistant coach for the Nittany Lions.
 He will assist in the Nittany Lion program in coaching the mid-distance and distance squads.

-Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history, finishing his tenure in the Blue and White with three All-American finishes - including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.
+Foster, who is a 2011 graduate, enjoyed one of the most successful careers in program history, finishing his tenure in the Blue and White with three All-America finishes, including a pair of NCAA bronze-medal efforts - as well as four Big Ten titles.

-Over his career, Foster posted personal-best efforts of 1:46.78 in the 800 - the fourth-best performance in school history - and 2:19.60 for the 1000-meters, which stands as the fourth-fastest effort in the collegiate record books.
-In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Penn State Sprint Medley Relay squad to a finishing time of 3:17.10 - which remains a Penn State record.
+Over his career, Foster posted personal-best efforts of 1:46.78 in the 800, the fourth-best performance in school history, and 2:19.60 for the 1000-meters, which stands as the fourth-fastest effort in the collegiate record books.
+In 2011, Foster led the Nittany Lions to their first Penn Relays Championship of America since 1987, anchoring the Sprint Medley Relay squad to a finishing time of 3:17.10, which remains a Penn State record.